 5. As seed begins to germinate (typically 10-14 days) the duration that you water in one area can increase, and the frequency can decrease.
 Once the grass begins to fill in, deep and thorough watering will aid in lawn establishment.

 6. You may begin mowing once the grass has reached a height of 2 ½” – 3”.
+You can have a look at top quality lawn mowers on Lawn Mowery.
 Do not cut off more than 1/3rd of the grass at any one time.
 Blow or break up any piles of clippings.
 Clippings can remain on the lawn to break down.

 7. Weeds will be germinating along with the turfgrass, and typically will grow at a quicker rate.
 The weeds are germinating from embedded weed seed which is in the existing soil.
 The weeds will be growing in reaction to the increased watering and fertilization in them hydroseed mix.
 Initially no chemical control should be used.
 This will harm the newly germinated lawn seed.
 The first couple of mowings will help to reduce the weed growth and promote healthier turf.